huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 The theoretical solution is based on the knowledge of Pascal's triangle and the theory of permutation and combination.
 I did not quite get the idea of the theoretical solution.
 However, one guy named RudyPenteado gave an illustrative interpretation using binary codes.

+* 016

+Today's dynamic or scripting programming language is so powerful that there is virtually no upper limit for integer.

+However, I composed another piece of code.
+This code deliberately does not use the big integer functionality of Python.
+The long_integer class created in PEID 013 is borrowed.
+Since PEID 016 only require multiplication by 2, only the addition operation is needed.

+* 017

+I have to admit that this problem is not about mathematics and programming.
+It is all about the different usages of the word "and" between British English and  American English.
+Furthermore, make sure to spell-check your words, like "forty".

+* 018

+The code also works for PEID 067.

+The key is to search from the bottom to the top.

+I build a binary tree to do the recursive search.
+A flag should be  set to indicate whether the current node has found a maximum sum.

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].